Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 "In the crowd of mighty sons,

-There is the word "gridnitsa" here.
-Now it is not used, but in the era of Prince Vladimir it meant a large room in which the prince, along with his warriors, arranged festivities and feasts.
+There is the word “gridnitsa” here.
+Nowadays it is not used, but in the era of Prince Vladimir it meant a large room in which the prince, together with his warriors, held celebrations and feasts.

-Ancient words and their designations are of different kinds.
+There are different types of ancient words and their designations.
 According to scientists, they are divided into two large groups.

 Historicisms are words that are now not actively used for the reason that the concepts they denote have fallen out of use.
-For example, "caftan", "chain mail", armor ", etc. Archaisms are words that denote concepts familiar to us in other words, for example, lips - lips, cheeks - cheeks, neck - neck.
+For example, “caftan”, “chain mail”, armor”, etc. Archaisms are words that denote concepts familiar to us in other words.
+For example, mouth - lips, cheeks - cheeks, neck - neck.

-In modern speech, as a rule, they are not used. which are incomprehensible to many, are not typical for our everyday speech.
+In modern speech, as a rule, they are not used. which are incomprehensible to many and are not typical for our everyday speech.
 But they do not disappear completely from use.
-Historians and archaisms are used by writers in order to truthfully tell about the past of the people, with the help of these words they convey the flavor of the era.
-Historicisms can truthfully tell us about what happened once in other eras in our homeland.
+Writers use historicisms and archaisms to truthfully tell about the past of the people; with the help of these words they convey the flavor of the era.
+Historicisms can truthfully tell us about what once happened in other eras in our homeland.

 Archaisms

-Unlike historicisms, archaisms denote those phenomena that we encounter in modern life. it Clever words, and their meanings do not differ from the meanings of words familiar to us, only they sound differently.
-Archaisms are different.
-There are some that differ from ordinary words only in some peculiarities in spelling and pronunciation.
+Unlike historicisms, archaisms denote those phenomena that we encounter in modern life.
+This Clever words, and their meanings do not differ from the meanings of words familiar to us, they just sound differently.
+There are different archaisms.
+There are those that differ from ordinary words only in some features in spelling and pronunciation.
 For example, hail and city, gold and gold, young - young.
 These are phonetic archaisms.
-There were many such words in the 19th century.
-This is a klob (club), a store (curtain).
+In the 19th century there were many such words.
+This is klob (club), stora (curtain).

-There is a group of archaisms with outdated suffixes, for example, museum (museum), assistance (assistance), fisherman (fisherman).
+There is a group of archaisms with obsolete suffixes, for example, muzeum (museum), assistance (assistance), rybar (fisherman).
 Most often we come across lexical archaisms, for example, eye - eye, right hand - right hand, shuitsa - left hand.

 Like historicisms, archaisms are used to create a special world in fiction.
-So, Alexander Sergeevich Pushkin often used archaic vocabulary to give pathos to his works.
-This is clearly seen in the example of the poem "The Prophet".
+Thus, Alexander Sergeevich Pushkin often used archaic vocabulary to add pathos to his works.
+This is clearly evident in the example of the poem “The Prophet”.

-Ancient Russia gave a lot modern culture...
-But then there was a special lexical environment, some words from which have survived and in A, some are no longer used at all.
-Old outdated Russian words from that era give us an idea of the origin
+Ancient Rus' gave a lot modern culture.
+But then there was a special lexical environment, some words from which were preserved and some are no longer used at all in A. Old obsolete Russian words from that era give us an idea of the origin

 For example, old curse words.
 Some of them very accurately reflect the negative qualities of a person.
-Pustobrekh is a chatterbox, ryuma is a crybaby, an oily forehead is a fool, zhuhrya is a disheveled person.
+Pustobrekh is a chatterbox, Ryuma is a crybaby, the thick-haired forehead is a fool, and shabby is a disheveled person.

-The meaning of old Russian words sometimes differed from the meanings of the same root in modern language...
-We all know the words "leap" and "leap", they mean fast movement in space.
-The Old Russian word "sig" meant the smallest unit of time measurement.
-In one instant, there were 160 whitefish.
-The largest dimension was considered to be "far distance", which was equal to 1, 4
+The meaning of ancient Russian words sometimes differed from the meanings of the same root words in modern language.
+We all know the words “jump” and “jump”; they mean rapid movement in space.
+The Old Russian word “sig” meant the smallest unit of time.
+One moment contained 160 whitefish.
+The largest measurement value was considered “far distance”, which was equal to 1.4

-Ancient words and their meanings are being discussed by scholars.
-The names of coins that were used in Ancient Rus...
-For coins that appeared in the eighth and ninth centuries in Russia and were brought from the names "kuna", "nogat" and "rezana" were used.
-Then the first Russian coins appeared - goldsmiths and silver coins.
+Ancient words and their meanings are discussed by scientists.
+The names of coins that were used in Ancient Rus'.
+For coins that appeared in the eighth and ninth centuries in Rus' and were brought from Russia, the names “kuna”, “nogata” and “rezana” were used.
+Then the first Russian coins appeared - zlatniks and silver coins.

-The pre-Mongol period in Russia, 12-13 centuries, is characterized by the development of architecture, which was then called architecture.
-Accordingly, a layer of vocabulary associated with the construction and erection of buildings appeared then.
-Some of the words that appeared then remained in the modern language, but the meaning of the old Russian words has changed over this time.
+The pre-Mongol period in Rus', 12-13 centuries, is characterized by the development of architecture, which was then called architecture.
+Accordingly, a layer of vocabulary related to the construction and construction of buildings appeared then.
+Some of the words that appeared then remained in the modern language, but the meaning of ancient Russian words has changed over all this time.

-The basis of life in Russia in the 12th century was the fortress, which was then called "Detinets".
-A little later, in the 14th century, the term "Kremlin" appeared, which then also meant the city.
-The word "kremlin" can be an example of how old obsolete Russian words change.
-If now there is only one Kremlin, this is the residence of the head of state, then there were many kremlins.
+The basis of life in Rus' in the 12th century was the fortress, which then had the name “Detinets”.
+A little later, in the 14th century, the term “Kremlin” appeared, which then also meant the city.
+The word "kremlin" can be an example of how old, outdated Russian words change.
+If now there is only one Kremlin, the residence of the head of state, then there were many Kremlins.

-In the 11th and 12th centuries, cities and fortresses of wood were built in Russia.
+In the 11th and 12th centuries in Rus', cities and fortresses were built from wood.
 But they could not resist the onslaught of the Mongol-Tatars.
-The Mongols, having come to conquer the lands, simply swept away the wooden fortresses.
+The Mongols, when they came to conquer the lands, simply swept away the wooden fortresses.
 Novgorod and Pskov survived.
-For the first time the word "Kremlin" appears in the Tver chronicle of 1317.
-Its synonym is the old word "kremnik".
-Then the kremlins were built in Moscow, Tula and Kolomna.
+The word “Kremlin” appears for the first time in the Tver chronicle of 1317.
+Its synonym is the ancient word “kremnik”.
+Then kremlins were built in Moscow, Tula and Kolomna.

-Mikhail Yurievich Lermontov also used ancient words in his works, and their meaning exactly corresponded to the realities of the time from where they were taken.
-Most of the old words appear in his work "Song of Tsar Ivan Vasilyevich".
-These are, for example, "you know", "oh you goy you are", ali ".
+Mikhail Yuryevich Lermontov also used ancient words in his works, and their meaning exactly corresponded to the realities of the time from which they were taken.
+Most of the ancient words appear in his work “Song about Tsar Ivan Vasilyevich.”
+This is, for example, “you know”, “oh you goy are you”, Ali.”
 Also, Alexander Nikolaevich Ostrovsky writes works in which there are many ancient words.
-These are "Dmitry the Pretender", "Voevoda", "Kozma Zakharyich Minin-Sukhoruk".
+These are “Dmitry the Pretender”, “Voevoda”, “Kozma Zakharyich Minin-Sukhoruk”.

 The role of words from past eras in modern literature